This post may contain affiliate links, view our disclosure.

 It’s made in just 30 minutes, including both the meatballs and the sauce.

 Cleanup is minimal because we whip up the gravy in the same skillet that we cook the meatballs in.
-(Bonus, the meatball drippings add richness and depth of flavor that help makes the absolute best Swedish meatball sauce.)
+(Bonus, the meatball drippings add richness and depth of flavor that help makes the absolute best Swedish meatball sauce, which of course in turn makes the best Swedish meatballs.)

 spoon with meatball and sauce on it